 The cult then slowly works its way into the local co-op, the town council.
 They insinuate their members into the local police or hospital.
 Eventually, even if a citizen isn't a member of the cult, they work closely with members of the cult.
 Either they get along, or they move away, and the entire town is under cult control in short order.
 This is what happens in Hope County and the Far Cry 5 team learned that this is what happens in real-life as well.

 Ubisoft needed an expert, so they reached out to one.
 Enter Rick Ross.

-Now when you think "Rick Ross," you probably think of rapper.
+When you think "Rick Ross," you probably think of the rapper.
 This is Rick Ross, cult expert.
 He began his work in 1982 as an anti-cult activist.
 He has done over 500 interventions to date, doing his best to get people out of cults.
 He's a court expert in the subject of cults, certified at the federal court level in the United States.
 Ross founded the Cult Education Institute, one of the largest web databases about cults.
 Ross also wrote a book, Cults Inside Out: How People Get In and Can Get Out, which explores his history with cults while also providing practical advice.
 He knows what's he's talking about on the topic.

 So how does a cult takeover a town in the real world?
 Not that different from Hay's explanation, actually.

 "In my experience, they buy up businesses.
 A roofing business, a construction business.
 They start employing a lot of people.
 They become a significant contributor to the tax base.
 They move into a depressed area; for example upstate New York has become quite popular.
 They use their members to redo properties and flip them.
 They become a really viable part of that area," says Ross.
 "They become grassroots when it comes to a political situation.
 They can contribute to a campaign, and in this way certain groups have co-opted local government.
 This is just part of history."